 The Shakespeare Theatre of New Jersey

-For Shakespeare in American Communities, The Shakespeare Theatre of New Jersey will tour Julius Caesar and A Midsummer Night’s Dream (January to June 2014), as part of their Shakespeare Live! program.
-The company will provide related educational activities, including workshops, post-show discussions, and a study guide.
-They anticipate reaching 25 schools from New Jersey, New York, and Connecticut.
+The Shakespeare Theatre of New Jersey will present student matinees and touring productions of A Midsummer Night's Dream and Julius Caesar, as part of their Shakespeare Live! program.
+The company will provide related educational activities, including workshops, talkbacks, and a study guide.
+They anticipate reaching 20 schools located in New Jersey.